wonderwagon/Akhenaten/doc/building_macos.md

 * The `SDL` library
 * The `SDL_mixer` library

-If you already have all of them installed, you can proceed to [build Julius](#building-julius).
+If you already have all of them installed, you can proceed to [build Ozymandias](#building-ozymandias).

 ### Installing the command line developer tools